PyQuantSharp/Backtesting/README.md

 #### Results

 * Version 2 is much faster - due to vectorization of the main function
-* There is a monotonic increase in execution time for both versions
+* There is a monotonic increase in execution time for both versions (not too much measurement variance)
-* The time margin varies for both versions
-  This happens because the number of trading signals varies between different sections of the database
+* The time margin varies for both versions - the number of trading signals varies between different sections of the database